CircuitData/CircuitData-Language/Products.md

 ## Sections
 To understand sections, you should read [this document](https://www.circuitdata.org/t/18phm5).
 The sections part allows you to divide the product you are describing into several sections and then allow the layers to appear in one or more of them.
 A single section product needs to contain at least one section.
-Liek this example:
+Like this example:
 ```
 "sections": [
   {